 A GMO Argument

-I’ve been seeing a lot of articles lately about the use of GMO and non-GMO corn a lot lately.
-I believe the conversation is usually a bit off the mark. (one example- https://daily.sevenfifty.com/bourbon-producers-consider-the-pros-and-cons-of-non-gmo-corn/)
+I’ve been seeing a lot of articles lately about the use of GMO and non-GMO corn.
+I believe the conversation around GMOs is usually a bit off the mark. (one example- https://daily.sevenfifty.com/bourbon-producers-consider-the-pros-and-cons-of-non-gmo-corn/) Let’s clarify a few things.

-Both GMOs and hybrids are ways of creating a stronger plant that will perform better in the field.
-The argument that GMO’s are bad for you is often weak.
+Genetic modification AND hybridization are BOTH valid ways to create stronger plants that will perform better- literally speaking, in the field.
+The argument that GMO’s are bad for you is often a weak argument.
 There is nothing terrifying about corn that has been genetically modified.
 The seed is not the bad guy.
 It is just a kernel of corn.
-The real issue, which is so often glossed over, is the CONSEQUENCES that come from overuse and over-reliance on these successful products by farmers across our country.
+Let’s be VERY CLEAR HERE.
+A plant that grows from a genetically modified seed is not poisonous or bad for you!
+A GMO seed is perfectly safe!
+A plant grown from a GMO produces seeds that are perfectly safe!
+The real issues with GMOs, which are so often glossed over, are the CONSEQUENCES that come from overuse and over-reliance on these successful products by farmers across our country.

 Today, corn and soy are so much more productive than other crops that farmers choose to rely on them almost entirely.
 This was not always the case.
 Regions of the country were specialized for certain crops.
 Rye grows better in cooler northern, rocky, less fertile areas.
 Soy tended toward northern, fertile soils.
 Wheat does better in warm climates (but not too warm) with 12-15 inches of rainfall the during growing season.
 Barley is a temperate climate plant.
 Corn, historically, thrived in warmer, southern regions and each locale had its own style of corn/maize.
 Different areas of the country grew different types of plants that thrived in each nuanced microclimate.
 This is not to say that these realities do not still exist, it is just far more likely that corporate farms will choose to grow their large crops in areas that are more easily manipulated.
 A drier, midwestern climate is ideal for many crops that can be maintained by sprinkler systems and customized fertilizations.
 If you fly over the Midwest of the US, you will see the many circles of green in an otherwise taupe environment.
 This is due to the sprinkler systems that pivot from a central point like a clock dial.
 Controlling your rainfall with groundwater and adding fertilizers where they are needed is ideal for controlling predictable crops, but it tends to neglect nature’s water table and add extra nutrients to local bodies of surface water, choking them with algae and killing fish and waterfowl populations.